Should you workout every day? Training every day must be the best way of getting the lean, athletic body you’re after.

 To have the perfect program.
 And the perfect exercise selection.

-After all, training more often leads to a more calories burned, more strength, and more lean muscle.
+After all, training more often leads to you burning more fat, building more strength, and building more lean muscle.

 Every program is perfect.
 Until it isn’t.
 Let me explain.

 For every sexy method or new workout that promises big results, there is another 10,000 people who start a program and stop.

 And then hop to the next sexy program, for years on end.

 While the promotional headlines might scream:

 The truth is far different.
 There is no perfect program.